-Nitrification consists of two main sequential steps that include: 1) the oxidation of ammonium to nitrite (NO2-) by the autotrophic Nitrosonomas bacteria; and immediately thereafter 2) oxidation of nitrite by Nitrobacter bacteria to produce nitrate.
+Nitrification consists of two main sequential steps that include: 1) the oxidation of ammonium to nitrite (NO_2) by the autotrophic Nitrosonomas bacteria; and immediately thereafter 2) oxidation of nitrite by Nitrobacter bacteria to produce nitrate.
 The swift transition from nitrite to nitrate prevents accumulation of nitrite.
 Both of the nitrifying organisms responsible for this reaction sequence are aerobes, requiring the presence of oxygen to perform these conversions.
-In addition, they favor soils with no more than 60% of pore volume filled with water, need a carbon source (i.e., bicarbonates and carbon dioxide), and optimally perform at temperatures between 20-30°C (Brady and Weil, 2002).
+In addition, they favor soils with no more than 60% of pore volume filled with water, need a carbon source (i.e., bicarbonates and carbon dioxide), and optimally perform at temperatures between 20-30°C (68-86°F)(Brady and Weil, 2002).

-Nitrate is an anion that is not readily adsorbed to soil particles, is water soluble and therefore highly mobile.
+Nitrate is an anion that is not readily adsorbed to soil particles, is water soluble, and is therefore highly mobile.
 Of the forms of nitrogen described above, nitrate presents the highest risk of leaching through the soil profile to the groundwater table.
 Additionally, nitrate warrants the most concern from a human health and environmental pollution perspective.
 Most acutely in infants and ruminant animals, ingested nitrate is reduced to nitrite, which decreases the oxygen-carrying ability of red blood cells and produces a condition known as methemoglobinemia (Brady and Weil, 2002).
-Consequently nitrate is a regulated pollutant in drinking water with a Maximum Contaminant Level (MCL) of 10 mg NO3-N/L (EPA, 1994).
+Consequently nitrate is a regulated pollutant in drinking water with a Maximum Contaminant Level (MCL) of 10 mg/L for NO_3 -N (EPA, 1994).

-Initially, biosolids contain extremely low levels of nitrate, 0.019% or 200g/Mg (0.4 lbs/ton) biosolids (Pepperman, 1995).
+Initially, biosolids contain extremely low levels of nitrate, about 0.019% (Pepperman, 1995).
 Nitrate evolves slowly from biosolids when anaerobic conditions prevail and lime stabilized biosolids have a significantly lower nitrate production rate than do digested biosolids (Taylor et al., 1978).